 Paul-Henry Sandaogo Damiba heads the Patriotic Movement for Safeguard and Restoration; the current governing council of Burkina Faso installed after the coup of January 24, 2022, overthrew the government of Roch Marc Christian Kabore.

-Damiba was born in Ouagadougou, the capital of Burkina Faso, in January of 1981.
-He entered the military school, Prytance Militaire du Kadiogo in Katabtenga, Burkina Faso in 1992.
+Damiba was born in Ouagadougou, the capital of Burkina Faso, in January 1981.
+He entered the military school Prytance Militaire du Kadiogo in Katabtenga, Burkina Faso, in 1992.
 He later received commando training at the military academy in Po, Burkina Faso.
 Damiba was part of the Regiment of Presidential Security of former President Blaise Compaore until 2011.
 He was later posted as a commander to the northern towns of Dori and Ouahigouya.

-In December, 2020 Lt.
+In December 2020, Lt.
 Colonel Damiba, who had been overseeing security in the capital, was made commander of Burkina Faso’s third military region.
-He was appointed to protect the capital from threats posed by the religious militants.
+He was appointed to protect the capital from threats posed by religious militants.

 Damiba, however, was unhappy with the government’s approach to dealing with the insurgency and especially angry over the lack of food rations at Inata.
 As public sentiment turned against the government with protests demanding the President’s resignation occurring, on January 24, 2022, Damiba and other military men seized power.
 President Roch Marc Christian Kabore was placed under house arrest and the coup leaders announced the formation of the “Movement for Safeguard and Restoration” headed by Paul-Henry Sandaogo Damiba.